munificent/craftinginterpreters/book/superclasses.md

 the subclass's method table, we recursed through the inheritance chain looking at each ancestor's method table until we found it.

-For example, calling `cook()` on an instance Cruller sends the VM on this
+For example, calling `cook()` on an instance of Cruller sends the VM on this
 journey:

 <img src="image/superclasses/jlox-resolve.png" alt="Resolving a call to cook() in an instance of Cruller means walking the superclass chain." />